pkutzner/xenorchestra_installer/Troubleshooting.md

        git config --global user.email "you@example.com"
        git config --global user.name "Your Name"

-Provide your name and email address in the quoted sections, without quotes.
+Provide your name and email address in the quoted sections, without quotes and once done try updating again.

 # Checking the logs